-- The vine issue went both ways: Some vine seedlings in the furrows show clear Spinaker damage while some in the furrow and all on the bed grew a lot bigger than Armin expected while he had a few days away from the farm.
-He has seen first hand that Spinaker needs overhead irrigation or rain in order to work as a preemergent against vines.
+- The vine issue went both ways: Some vine seedlings in the furrows show clear Spinnaker damage while some in the furrow and all on the bed grew a lot bigger than Armin expected while he had a few days away from the farm.
+He has seen first hand that Spinnaker needs overhead irrigation or rain in order to work as a preemergent against vines.

 - Blazer was applied to treat the surviving vines.

 - Armin would like to water this block early next week but will have to stress it a bit because he needs to avoid wetting the tail drain when there is cane due to be hauled through it in about 10 days from now.

 - The crop is starting to stress quite a bit especially in some saltier spots.
 The cane block Armin was waiting for was cut today, so he will start irrigating the Hayman block from tomorrow onwards.

 - Armin has installed GDots in both the Hayman and Kuranda blocks to keep better track of soil moisture.
 Since he works with zonal tillage he has put permanent conduit in at 65 cm depth for the cabeling and let that come up in a furrow.
 He then put the gypsum block 25 cm below the first soybean row on the next bed.
 His plan is to take the gypsum block out of the bed when he works it and then reinstall it when the next crop is in.